Yvand/Hugo-EntraCP/content/privacy-policy.md

 ## Project privacy policy

-- AzureCP stores the data entered by the SharePoint administrator in the SharePoint configuration database only.
+- EntraCP stores the data entered by the SharePoint administrator in the SharePoint configuration database only.
 - No personal information is collected.
 - No information is shared with, sent to or sold to third-parties.
 - No information is shared with advertising companies.